-When I was growing up there was always some tosser on the bus going on about how "You can't say anything these days" because someone had challenged them for being a prejudiced arsehole.
-In 2015 that arsehole is Germaine Greer.
-She made headlines last month when feminists from Cardiff University's student union called for her invitation to speak at their uni to be withdrawn.
-Some students didn't think it was right for a woman with a record of hate speech towards marginalised people to give a 'distinguished' lecture and not be challenged on it.
+When I was growing up there was always some jerk on the bus going on about how "You can't say anything these days" because someone had challenged them for being a prejudiced asshole.
+In 2015 that asshole is Germaine Greer.
+She made headlines last month when feminists from Cardiff University's student union called for her invitation to speak at their university to be withdrawn.
+Some students didn't think it was right for a woman with a record of hate speech towards marginalized people to give a 'distinguished' lecture and not be challenged on it.
 It's taken these students and this "no platforming" attempt to expose 40 years of bigotry.
 Greer has been saying this stuff for decades but the difference now is that more people know a trans person and can put her hate into context.
 Good.

 Who is she to police the borders of womanhood?
 And why would she even want to?
-What does singling out trans women – she never talks about trans men, or genderqueer people – and pointing out that we are different achieve?
+What does singling out trans women—she never talks about trans men, or genderqueer people—and pointing out that we are different achieve?
 Marking people out as inferior is pure discrimination.
-As US Attorney General Loretta Lynch stated, "No woman, whether cisgender or transgender, should ever be made to feel that simply being a woman opens her up to scorn, to abuse or to violence."
-I wonder if Greer's fans realise that their kids could turn out trans in the same way that, one day, they might have a gay child.
+As US Attorney General Loretta Lynch stated, "No woman, whether cisgender or transgender, should ever be made to feel that simply being a woman opens her up to scorn, to abuse, or to violence."
+I wonder if Greer's fans realize that their kids could turn out trans in the same way that, one day, they might have a gay child.
 And that the only thing to do, in either case, will be to love and support them unconditionally to be whoever they say they are.

 FREE SPEECH OR HATE SPEECH?

 Greer's acolytes have rushed to defend her right to "free speech" over the past month so let's take a look at precisely what sort of free speech they're defending: